 Council votes to reinstate fluoridation December 2020

 Unfortunately the Clutha District Council voted to fix the fluoridation delivery equipment so that the towns of Balclutha, Kaitangata, Milton and Tapanui will have fluoridation returned.
+According to the report given to council on the 10th of December 2020 this is at the cost of $352,000+GST with an annual running cost of $57,000+GST.
 See Otago News item Dentists hail outcome of fluoride vote .
-As at April 2022, Fluoride Free NZ is following up with Council to find out the current status.
+As at August 2022 fluoridation has not been restarted.

 Clutha council exceeded the Maximum Allowable Value (MAV) for fluoride in Tapanui’s drinking water three times last year.